videowhisper/videowhisper-webrtc/README.md

 INSERT INTO plans (name, properties) VALUES ('Test Plan', '{"connections":2,"totalBitrate":1064,"bitrate":500,"framerate":15,"audioBitrate":32,"width":640,"height":360}');
 ```
 Consider both bitrate and audioBitrate when setting an account limit for totalBitrate.
 In example 1064 for 2 users with 500 bitrate and 32 audioBitrate.

+### How does it work?
+To use with own WebRTC streaming application(s) see a brief description below:

+Server
+ 1. For each stream server manages a channel with broadcaster & player(s)
+ 2. Players call `subscribe` to register in a channel
+ 3. Broadcaster calls `publish` to register and get players in channel
+ 4. Peers exchange offers, answers, ice candidates with `messagePeer`

+Broadcaster
+ 1. For each player, makes a `peerConnection` and creates, sets, sends offer when `peerConnection.onnegotiationneeded`
+ 2. Sends the ice candidate on `peerConnection.onicecandidate`
+ 3. Sets ice candidates received from server with `peerConnection.addIceCandidate`

+Player
+ 1. On offer message from server creates `peerConnection`, sets remote description, creates sets, sends answer
+ 2. Sends the ice candidate on `peerConnection.onicecandidate`
+ 3. Sets ice candidates received from server with `peerConnection.addIceCandidate`